Introduction to the Rasa Platform

 - Rasa Studio runs on Rasa Pro.
 One of the core functions of Rasa Studio is to allow business users to build flows visually in the no-code interface, which can be converted into deployable code.

 - Rasa Pro is the platform’s underlying conversational AI framework.
-It contains CALM, Rasa’s dialogue manager, and provides a transparent file structure for configuring AI assistants, building flows, creating custom integrations, and managing monitoring, fine-tuning, testing, and deployment.
+It contains CALM, Rasa’s dialogue system, and provides a transparent file structure for configuring AI assistants, building flows, creating custom integrations, and managing monitoring, fine-tuning, testing, and deployment.

 Some concepts in Rasa’s dialogue management system that you might see in the image above are unique.
 Follow the links below to learn about the core concepts behind the Rasa Platform.